jfarrell8/WQU_5457/README.md

 - John Farrell
 - Eliab Admasu

+### Brief Introduction
+This work investigates the application of deep and reinforcement learning techniques to construct portfolios from the S&P 500 dividend aristocrat companies to maximize returns for value driven investors.
+By employing deep and reinforcement learning algorithms, we were able to construct portfolios of these companies using different dividend features, profitability ratios, and interest rates as predictors.
+Portfolios were built from MLPs, CNNs, RNNs, and assorted RL algorithms and were able to compete against mean-variance and equal-weighted portfolio benchmarks.

 ### Script Execution

 Perform the following actions to execute the portfolio optimization of neural networks and reinforcement learning for dividend aristocrat companies.
 A few notes first: